playfulprogramming/playfulprogramming/content/rollbear/posts/compile-time-quick-sort-using-c/index.md

 };
 ```

-Local `typedef:`s galore in template meta programming, otherwise the lines becomes way too long to see properly.
+You may notice there's a local `typedef:`s galore in template meta programming, otherwise the lines becomes way too long to see properly.

 The recursion is the same pattern, but here it is all about creating new types.

-Another simple program shows the use
+Another simple program shows its usage:

 ```cpp
 int main()